by Doniella Davey | Department Head Make-up

 by Kenneth Walker | Journeyman Hair Stylist and Department Head Hair

 A book written by James Baldwin, a screenplay written and directed by Barry Jenkins, If Beale Street Could Talk is a 1950s story taking place in Harlem about the Rivers and the Hunt families in the same socioeconomic positions and a story about their children.
 The film stars Regina King (Sharon Rivers), KiKi Layne (Tish Rivers), Stephan James (Fonny Hunt), Colman Domingo (Joseph Rivers), as well as many other incredible cast members.
+It really is a beautiful story that is wonderfully written.
+In many ways, it inspires me to maybe write my own story one day, though I know I would need help from Freelance Proofreaders to help me with my spelling.

 The Rivers, a very happy laid-back family, and the Hunt family with their father, a regular guy, the mother and her daughters wanting to be something they were not.
 The Hunt girls wore their hair pressed and curled while Aunjanue Ellis (Mrs. Hunt) wore wigs that fit the period.
 I like using products that were used during that time: Dixie Peach hair dressing pomade, Opress pressing cream, my old fashion electric stove, pressing combs and curling irons but used contemporary conditioners.